-Imagine Language & Literacy provides Administrators and Educators with a variety of options for reviewing student results from the Placement and Benchmark Test as well as reviewing student results from the Reading Level Assessment.
+Imagine Language & Literacy provides Administrators and Teachers with a variety of options for reviewing student results from the Placement and Benchmark Test as well as reviewing student results from the Reading Level Assessment.

 When analyzing student assessment data, keep the following recommendations in mind:

 - Clean your data before processing (e.g., remove any cases with missing or incomplete data).

 - When analyzing test score growth, only compare scores for those students who have test scores in the same testing periods; for example, to compare Beginning Benchmark Test Literacy scores to Middle Benchmark Test Literacy scores, only include students who have data in both the "BMK 1 Literacy Score (Beginning)" and "BMK 2 Literacy Score (Middle)" columns.

 - Analyze data for each grade level separately from other grade levels.

 - When state assessment-based performance level is known, analyze each performance level separately.